H4tch/ModDoc/README.md

     .dm     -- Dungeon Master, uh-ehm, Definition Module.
     .modme  -- I like this one, although depending on the font, it makes the modme -- look too long with a non-fixed-width font.
-E.g. "Gravity.modme" .modit  -- There is a company Moddit at "www.mod.it" which allows people to -- make web apps and games.
+E.g. "Gravity.modme" .modit  -- There is a company Modit at "www.mod.it" which allows people to -- make web apps and games.
 ```